microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationSignInSummary.md

 This example returns summaries for all sign ins from the past 30 days.

+- `-Days` parameter specifies the number of past days summary contains.
+Valid values are only 7 and 30.

 ### Example 3: Get top two sign in summaries for the last month

 ```powershell